-Up to 80 percent of men will experience male pattern baldness and whilst some will feel empowered by their distinguished finish, others can feel less attractive, as well as older and are more likely to be the butt of jokes from other people.
+Up to 80 per cent of men will experience male pattern baldness and whilst some will feel empowered by their sleek new look, others can feel less attractive, worried they look prematurely older, and are more likely to be the butt of jokes from other people.

-Almost a third of hair loss sufferers surveyed have to put up with jokes about their hair loss, while 20 percent find that other people often overestimate how old they are and 11 percent believe that others see them as less attractive.
+Almost a third of hair loss sufferers surveyed admitted having to put up with jokes about their hair, while 20 per cent found other people often overestimate how old they are and 11 per cent believed others considered them to be less attractive.

-“These findings do not surprise me,” Leonora Doclis, senior trichologist at the Belgravia Centre said.
+“These findings do not surprise me,” Leonora Doclis, senior hair loss specialist at the Belgravia Centre said.